 Not so long ago, I was meditating the Buddhist concept of ego.
 As a Buddhist practitioner, I sometimes find myself caught in the confusion of certain concepts within the philosophy, i.e. detachment doesn’t necessarily mean we need to renounce to our belongings but rather not letting our belongings own us.
 I had the same process about coping with the concept of ego.

 I remember looking deeply at my hands.
-They seemed quite funny to me, but I realized everything that constitutes me has their own task.
-My fingers hold my stuff, my loved ones and so on; my eyes, my lungs, everything has its own use.
+They seemed quite funny, but I realized everything that constitutes me has their own task.
+My fingers hold my stuff, my loved ones and so on; my eyes, my lungs, everything has its use.
 Then I wondered, if I have ego within, it must also have its purpose; but I couldn’t think of one.
 I let the subject at rest and when I got home to dedicate my obligatory procrastinating time I decided to open my Facebook.
 The first newsfeed post was about the positive side of the ego!
 Isn’t it amazing when life shows its magic to us?
 Personally, it makes me feel comforted just the thought that I’m not alone, life is listening to my inquiries.

 So, back to the video, basically it stated that the ego is the primary base or foundation of self-esteem.
 Obviously, once we get out of balance, we can become narcissistic assholes.